 • Infrastructure as a service (IaaS)

-Within these three sections businesses can determine what they need, such as network equipment (IaaS), resource tracking software (SaaS), and databases (PaaS).
+Within these three sections business backup solutions can determine what they need, such as network equipment (IaaS), resource tracking software (SaaS), and databases (PaaS).
 Businesses can pick and choose what they need, or utilize all three “departments”.
 By working with one vendor that can provide all three services, it leaves businesses with beneficial interconnective opportunities.

 What about Security?